 Blizzard has a habit of re-launching Overwatch’s seasonal events, like Halloween Terror, Summer Games, and Lunar New Year.
-New content typically comes along with these events, but Blizzard also brings back old skins and cosmetics for a discounted price.
-So what’s next on the docket?
-We’ve got you covered.
+New content typically comes along with the release of these events, so there’s always something for fans to look forward to.

 What’s coming next?

 Overwatch‘s annual Lunar New Year event ended earlier this month, sending this year’s set of cosmetics to the game’s vault alongside older skins from previous years.